FrancesCoronel/personal-website-v3/site/content/adventures/2018-02-14-kapor-capital-interview.md

 #### Do you feel the intense pressure to succeed?

 harsh reality is that the folks in this room have to show that we can actually make this shit happen to inspire a generation of people to want to be a part of this.
 Whatever burden that falls on us is what it is, but we have that responsibility.
-And to the extent that we do, the great thing about this culture is that we’ve taken over every single vertical, co-opted it, and made those verticals more special.
+And to the extent that we do, the great thing about this culture is that we've taken over every single vertical, co-opted it, and made those verticals more special.

 #### Why you?